adrianspeyer/MagExtend/Vanilla-JsConnect-for-Magento/README.md

 This is not an officially released Vanilla Forums plugin.
 Please test and use at your own risk.

-As origianl, released under http://creativecommons.org/licenses/by/3.0/
+As original, released under http://creativecommons.org/licenses/by/3.0/